Fiserv/Commerce-Hub/docs/Resources/Master-Data/Processing-Code.md

 ## Transaction Type

-Describes the transaction being performed.
-Valid values are
+The below table identifies the valid values of the transaction type.

 | Transaction Type | Description |
 | ------ | ------ |